 - What expenses do LU-CHOICE teachers incur?

 LU-CHOICE participants are responsible for paying rent and utilities after they move into their community home.
-They also pay for groceries, transportation, books for class and other education related expenses. (see the program handbook for more detailed information about expenses)
+They also pay for groceries, transportation, books for class and other education related expenses. (see program handbook for more detailed information about expenses).

 - Will I need a car?